tldr-pages/tldr/pages/linux/brew.md

 `brew list`

-- Update an installed formula (if no formula name is given, updates all installed formulae):
+- Update an installed formula (if no formula name is given, all installed formulae are updated):

 `brew upgrade {{formula}}`